-You can divide mankind in two different main personality types: introverted and extroverted.
+You can divide humanity in two different main personality types: introverted and extroverted.

-Being one of these personalities is something that is deeply wired into you, hence it is very difficult to change this, but you can at least aspire after the extroverted side.
+Being one of these personalities is something that is deeply wired into you, hence it is tough to change this, but you can at least aspire after the extroverted side.

 6. Being the Action-Type

 How do you react when problems occur?
-Are you more the action-solution type, or do you tend to hide yourself away in lethargy and procrastination?
-This is again where the humanity divides in two types.
+Are you more the action solution type, or do you tend to hide yourself away in lethargy and procrastination?
+This is again where the humanity divides into two types.

-Of course we all know that it’s better to be a problem solver, unfortunately this doesn’t make it easier.
-This is a social induced problem, so it’s possible to train yourself towards being a person who acts.
+Of course, we all know that it’s better to be a problem solver.
+Unfortunately, this doesn’t make it easier.
+This is a socially induced problem, so it’s possible to train yourself towards being a person who acts.

 The action-type personality suffers much less from break ups or divorces.
 Taking action drives away fears.